 - Carefully hand tighten the nuts by hand and then a little with a spanner.
 Add a wing nut, washer and standard nut to the base of each leg to form the feet.

 - Turn the framework over and fit in the top cooking grid.
 Carry out final adjustments so that the grid fits snugly on the top level between the three supports.
 Then tighten the nuts securing the rods between the washers to make the rig solid.

-- Place the framework into the Egg, ensuring that the lid closes and a tray fits underneath.
+- Place the framework into the Egg, ensuring that the lid closes, the supports are inside the fire ring and a tray fits underneath.
 Both my Weber small basket and Big Green Egg drip trays fit, although the latter is too wide to slide in and out.
 When I use it, I lift the framework on and off.